MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/concept-what-is-compute-context.md

 Client to Server| Write and run script locally in R Client, pushing specific computations to a remote Machine Learning Server instance.
 You can rotate calculations among systems having better processing capabilities or database assets.|
 Server to Server | Push platform-specific computations to a server on a different platform.
 Supported platforms include SQL Server,  Hadoop (Spark or MapReduce).
 You can implement a distributed processing architecture: RxLocalSeq, RxSpark, RxInSqlServer. |

-> [!Tip]
-> If your objective is simply to use two or more Machine Learning Server instances interchangeably, or to shift execution from R Client to a more powerful Machine Learning Server, consider [remote execution](how-to-execute-code-remotely.md) rather than switching the compute context.
-Remote execution gives you the ability to run R sessions on any standalone Machine Learning Server installation on Windows or Linux.

 ## Use case for distributed computing